webplatform/docs/guides/html_lists/index.md

 ==== Beginning ordered lists with numbers other than 1 ====

-It is possible to get an ordered list to start with a number other than 1 (or i, or I, etc.).
-This is done using the <code>start</code> attribute, which takes a numeric value, even if you’re using CSS to change the list counters to be alphabetic or roman.
-This is useful if you have a single list of items, but you want to break the list up with some kind of note, or some other related information.
+A common requirement in ordered list usage is to get them to start with a number other than 1 (or i, or I, etc.).
+This is done using the <code>start</code> attribute, which takes a numeric value (even if you're using CSS to change the list counters to be alphabetic or Roman).
+This is useful if you have a single list of items, but need to break the list up with some kind of note or other related information.
 For example, we could do this with the previous example:

 <syntaxhighlight lang="html5"><ol>
   <li>Gather ingredients</li>